Cochrane Bias Methods Group (BMG)

 - Providing advice to Cochrane entities on how to assess risk of bias; and

 - Offering training to both Cochrane and non-Cochrane systematic reviewers via formal and informal opportunities.

-BMG is administered by Centre for Evidence-Based Medicine Odense (CEBMO) at Odense University Hospital (OUH) and University of Southern Denmark (SDU) and based in Odense, Denmark.
+BMG is administered by Centre for Evidence-Based Medicine Odense (CEBMO) and Cochrane Denmark at University of Southern Denmark (SDU) and based in Odense, Denmark.

 BMG would like to thank Odense University Hospital for their financial support.